rock-and-code/RedCalc/README.md

   <li>Navigate to the RedCalc directory using cd RedCalc.</li>
   <li>Open the project in your preferred IDE or text editor.</li>
   <li>Within the com.rockandcode.redcalc.ui.App class, change the database folder path in line 65 to your desired path.</li>
-  <li>Within the com.rockandcode.redcalc.util.GetRentData class, enter your Realty Mole Property API key on line number 64 to enable the app's functionality of downloading data.</li>
+  <li>Within the com.rockandcode.redcalc.util.GetRentData class, enter your Realty Mole Property API key on line 64 to enable the app's functionality of downloading data.</li>
   <li>Create a freemium Realty Mole Property account by visiting either https://www.realtymole.com/api or https://rapidapi.com/realtymole/api/realty-mole-property-api.</li>
   <li>Build and run the application.</li>
 </ol>

 <h2>Usage</h2>
-<h4>Import redfin's sales listings</h4>
+<h4>Import Redfin sales listings</h4>
-<p>You can import Redfin's sales listings by clicking on Import > Sales listings from CSV's File or by using the keyboard shortcut Ctrl + S. This sales listings reader function is set to read CSV files from Redfin API.
+<p>You can import Redfin sales listings by clicking on Import > Sales listings from CSV's File or by using the keyboard shortcut Ctrl + S. This sales listings reader function is set to read CSV files from Redfin API.
 To download properties data from the Redfin website, please refer to the following link: <code>https://support.redfin.com/hc/en-us/articles/360016476931-Downloading-Data</code>

 <h4>Import rent listings from CSV File</h4>
 <p>This app allows users to import rent listings from a CSV file.
-For this, you can click on Import > Rent Listing from CSV File or using
+For this, you can click on Import > Rent Listing from CSV File or use
 the keyboard shortcut Ctrl + R. This rent listing reader function will import the rent list from a CSV file that is structured as follow:</p>
 <ul>
   <li>Column 1 (A): Address (String) e.g. 2950 McKinney Ave (Must not contain comma!)</li>